 Pro Tip: Walk all the way around the building so you don’t miss anything and make it a scavenger hunt to find your favorite aspiration saying and selfie spot.

 A green reprieve in the middle of downtown, Trinity Park boasts over 40 miles of trails in the heart of the city like Fort Worth’s answer to Central Park.
 But beyond lush parklands, duck ponds and pavilions, it is also a hub of creativity.
 Dream Park was constructed as an inclusive, adaptive playground for kids of all abilities but is also Instagram heaven with colorful, whimsical structures and sensory-rich touchpoints.
 On the other side of the park, Trinity Art Court is a basketball court turned art project.
 The geometric, neon printed concrete was actually painted by volunteers as a community improvement project and symbol of hope.

 Pro Tip: There are stairs to see the court from above, but it’s essentially on the side of a highway.
 Bring a drone to capture the full effect; it’s much less sketchy.

 All food photographers know the saying, the “camera eats first,” and that’s no different in Fort Worth.
-Larger than life desserts like froyo flights from Muggle Shakes, the chocolate pinata from Uncle Julio’s, marshmallow soup aka. souffle from Rise, and gelato bouquets from Amorino are all as photogenic as they are tasty.
+Larger than life desserts like froyo flights from Muggle Shakes (RIP, sadly they have since closed), the chocolate pinata from Uncle Julio’s, marshmallow soup aka. souffle from Rise, and gelato bouquets from Amorino are all as photogenic as they are tasty.